-- 1. Make sure anyone who is feeling ill stays at home - 2.
-Ensure all staff and children wash their hands with soap and water for 20 seconds frequently - 3.
-Ensure staff encourage children not to touch their faces - 4.
-Encourage the use of tissues and ensure these are disposed of effectively - 5.
-Implement enhanced cleaning and disinfecting procedures to include cleaning of surfaces, door handles, toilet flushes and other high contact areas - 6.
-Ensure staff have their own supply of stationary / allocated laptops etc and these need to be cleaned appropriately - 7.
-The printer must be wiped with an antibacterial wipe after each use - 8.
-Ensure toys and equipment used is cleaned / sterilised frequently

-- 9. Ensure hand gel is used by all persons on entering and leaving the premises - 10.
+- Make sure anyone who is feeling ill stays at home they must arrange a test and provide a negative result to the nursery before returning and must self-isolate for the required period and whilst awaiting any test results - 2.
+If a staff member has been identified as a close contact of a positive case, they must self-isolate for the required period regardless of if they have a test within this period which gives a negative result. - 3.
+Ensure all staff and children wash their hands with soap and water for 20 seconds frequently - 4.
+Ensure staff encourage children not to touch their faces - 5.
+Encourage the use of tissues and ensure these are disposed of effectively - 6.
+Implement enhanced cleaning and disinfecting procedures to include cleaning of surfaces, door handles, toilet flushes and other high contact areas - 7.
+Ensure staff have their own supply of stationary / allocated laptops etc and these need to be cleaned appropriately - 8.
+The printer must be wiped with an antibacterial wipe after each use - 9.
+Ensure toys and equipment used is cleaned / sterilised frequently - 10.
+Ensure hand gel is used by all persons on entering and leaving the premises - 11.
 You must inform all parents of the measures we are taking and ensure they are cooperative in implementing them

-In observing social distancing as far as is practical in the settings the following can be implemented:
+There is no requirement for staff or children in Early Years Settings to abide by social distancing guidance however - as far as is practical in the settings the following can be implemented:

 - 1. Moving tables further apart from each other - 2.
-Minimise clustering of children such as for stories - 3.
+Minimise clustering of children such as for stories / activities - 3.
 Use the outdoor environment as much as possible - 4.
 Staggering staff breaks